brainfoolong/form-data-json/README.md

 * And probably every other that we don't test

 ## What's not supported
-* `<input type="file">` It's impossible in javascript to set values for file inputs, for security reasons.
+* Write to `<input type="file">` It's impossible in javascript to set values for file inputs, for security reasons.
+However, reading file input as base64 data uri string is supported.

 ## How to contribute
 * Please write an issue before you start programming.